swiftlang/swift-evolution/proposals/0292-package-registry-service.md

 For now,
 a registry is free to exercise its own discretion about how to respond to out-of-band removal requests.

-We look forward to discussing this further and updating the specification once we arrive at a consensus about the correct behavior.
+We plan to consider these questions as part of the future, optional extension to the specification described in the previous section.

 ### Binary framework distribution